 Opens the Copy window to copy an existing table row.
 The prerequisite is that the table row for the profile to be copied is selected.

-- In the Index field, you specify a new number which identifies the copied profile.
+In the Index field, you specify a new number which identifies the copied profile.
+Possible values: 1...32 The device adds the table row.

-Possible values:

-- ▶ 1..32

-The device adds the table row.
 The device assigns the number specified in the Index field to the table row.
+Commit changes The device applies the specified profiles to the data stream.
 Displays the sequential number of the profile to which the table row relates.
 You specify the index number when you add a table row.

-► Alphanumeric ASCII character string with 0..32 characters (default setting: dnp3)

-Function code list

-Displays the function codes for the DNP3 Enforcer profile.
+Specifies a name for the profile.
+Possible values: Alphanumeric ASCII character string with 0..32 characters (default setting: dnp3) Function code list Displays the function codes for the DNP3 Enforcer profile.
 The device permits data packets with the specified properties.
 The device lets you specify multiple function codes.
-To do this, perform the following steps:

-For the relevant profile, click into the Function code list column.
+To do this, perform the following steps: □ For the relevant profile, click into the Function code list column.
 The dialog displays the Function code list window.
-See "[Function code list]" on page 161.
+See "[Function code list]" on page 163.
 From the Function code list drop-down list, select the desired function code item.

-Click the Add button.
-To add multiple function codes , repeat the previously described steps.
+- Click the Add button.

+- $\hfill\square$ To add multiple function codes, repeat the previously described steps.

-$\Box$ Click the Ok button.
+- Click the Ok button.

-You find the meaning of the numbers in section "Meaning of the Function code list values" on page 161.
+You find the meaning of the numbers in section "Meaning of the Function code list values" on page 163.